Anatomiclab/GastroFLOW/README.md

 **Script outputs**:

-* **External__.csv**: *.csv* file which contains the triage list for External test data based on slide data.
+* **External__.csv**: *.csv* file which contains the triage list for External test data based on WSI data.
 The file contains predicted score, predicted label, ground-truth label and items for confusion matrix (True Positive, False Positive, True Negative, False Negative).

 To generate **the prioritization of cases**, please use Excel function to do.